GriceTurrble/discord-bot-template/README.md

    DISCORD_TOKEN=superSecretTokenValue12345
    ```

-   > [!warning]
-   > Discord bot tokens are confidential, and should never be shared with anyone!
+   > ⚠️ **Warning**: Discord bot tokens are confidential, and should never be shared with anyone!
    > You may want to keep a copy of the token value in a password manager like (1Password or Bitwarden),
    > but otherwise it should _never_ be committed to your git repo!
    >